– Satyakam Ray

 Not only writers but artists, composers, musicians, and actors – all performers must go into their zones to create masterpieces and use their inner energy, intelligence, sentiments, and evolutionary ideas.
 Knowing all the nitty-gritty concerning the creative flow, overflow(Hypergraphia), and ways to get into the Zone is imperative.

 Researchers refer to creative flow as a state of effortless attention to complete a task with skilled performance.
 During the creative flow process, the person channelizes all his élan vital to focus on the job and perform 100% to get a sense of fulfillment, uninterrupted joy, and esteemed self-worth.
-Any creative writer’s personality, state of mind-happy or gloomy, favorable or hostile external factors, degree of motivation, and, more importantly, a calm, relaxed mind affect the flow to a great extent.
+Any creative writer’s personality, state of mind or gloomy, favorable or hostile external factors, degree of motivation, and, more importantly, a calm, relaxed mind affect the flow to a great extent.
 Physical exercises and an active lifestyle also help to increase creative flow.

-Many claims that they get the flow from supernatural beings or in a dream state, which is still debatable and doubtful to some extent, but that is not in the purview of this article.
+Many claim that they get the flow from supernatural beings or in a dream state, which is still debatable and doubtful to some extent, but that is not in the purview of this article.

 How did famous writers deal with this?